di3online/ntru-crypto/CONTRIBUTING.md

 Contributor Agreement
 =====================
-You must read, sign and return the CONTRIBUTOR AGREEMENT included in this distribution.
+To contribute code you must read, sign and return the CONTRIBUTOR AGREEMENT included in this distribution.
 Signed copies may either be converted to PDF and mailed to ntru-crypto@securityinnovation.com or faxed to +1.978.694.1666.

 Content
 =======